2005bhavish/Virtual_Vanguard/README.md

 **NOTE**

-The model is trained with limited data and is prone to errors.
+The model is trained with hsitoric and limited data and is prone to prediction errors.
 Model needs to be continually upadted for accurate results.